-(1818–89), English physicist.
-Joule established that all forms of energy were interchangeable—the first law of thermodynamics.
-The Joule-Thomson effect, discovered with William Thomson, later Lord Kelvin, in 1852, led to the development of the refrigerator and to the science of cryogenics.
-Joule also measured and described the heating effects of an electric current passing through a resistance.
+(1818–89), British physicist.
+He established that all forms of energy were basically the same and interchangeable—the first law of thermodynamics.
+The Joule-Thomson effect, discovered with William Thomson (later Lord Kelvin) in 1852, led to the development of the refrigerator and to the science of cryogenics.

 Definition of Joule, James Prescott in:

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.